mundyreimer/rewriting_systems/README.md

 ## Setup

 For my graphics I chose to use [Turtle](https://docs.python.org/3/library/turtle.html) because it already comes pre-packaged with Python and follows the general "[batteries included](https://protocolostomy.com/2010/01/22/what-batteries-included-means/)" philosophy.
 Because of this, all you have to do is copy the specific *\*.py* script you'd like and run that.
-See *Sources* section below for other suitable packages.
+See *Sources* section below for other suitable plotting packages.

 Alternatively, if are a bit more advanced in your software skills, you might want to consider following the steps below.
 This will become more relevant when I start incorporating more 3rd party packages.